orcslab/Home-Page/HOWTO - article editing.md

 ###Introduction

-This document is meant to show the correct way for editing articles and profiles.
+This document will guide you on how to edit articles and profiles in the ORCSLab home page.

 ###Editing an article

-To edit an aticle that you've created, you must be logged in the system.
+To edit an article that you've created, you must be logged in the system.
 Once logged, you'll see an icon next to the articles you have permission to edit.

 ----